syllab-ntu/syllab/publications.md

 # 2023

+- *E. Bellini, D. Gerault, J. Grados, R. H. Makarim and T. Peyrin*, "*Boosting differential-linear cryptanalysis of ChaCha7 with MILP*"
+in IACR Transactions on Symmetric Cryptology **ToSC 2023-2** / Fast Software Encryption - **FSE 2024**
 - *E. Bellini, D. Gerault, J. Grados, R. H. Makarim and T. Peyrin*, "*Fully Automated Differential-Linear Attacks against ARX Ciphers*"
 in Topics in Cryptology - **CT-RSA 2023**
 - *T. Yap, A. Benamira, S. Bhasin and T. Peyrin*, "*Peek into the Black-Box: Interpretable Neural Network using SAT Equations in Side-Channel Analysis*"
-in Transactions on Cryptographic Hardware and Embedded Systems **TCHES 2023-2** / Cryptographic Hardware and Embedded Systems - **CHES 2023**
+in IACR Transactions on Cryptographic Hardware and Embedded Systems **TCHES 2023-2** / Cryptographic Hardware and Embedded Systems - **CHES 2023**
 - *S. Saha, P. Ravi, D. Jap and S. Bhasin*, "*Non-Profiled Side-Channel Assisted Fault Attack: A Case Study on DOMREP*"
 in Design, Automation and Test in Europe Conference - **DATE 2023**
 - *A. Chakraborty, S. Bhattacharya, S. Saha and D. Mukhopadhyay*, "*Are Randomized Caches Truly Random?
 Formal Analysis of Randomized-Partitioned Caches*"